lineality/Python_Docker_AWS_Lambda_Deploy_Complete_Workflow/README.md

        'body': json.dumps(output)
    }
 ```
-### Sample Code for sklearn prediction and imported model
+### Sample Code for sklearn prediction and imported model AND user input for prediction
 ```
 import json
 from joblib import dump, load